karanpratapsingh/system-design/README.md

 ### Retweets

 Retweets are one of our extended requirements.
-To implement this feature we can simply create a new tweet with the user id of the user retweeting the original tweet and then modify the `type` enum and `content` property of the new tweet to link it with the original tweet.
+To implement this feature, we can simply create a new tweet with the user id of the user retweeting the original tweet and then modify the `type` enum and `content` property of the new tweet to link it with the original tweet.

 For example, the `type` enum property can be of type tweet, similar to text, video, etc and `content` can be the id of the original tweet.
 Here the first row indicates the original tweet while the second row is how we can represent a retweet.